Y-ang/c_plus_plus/CodeCaprice/code/presation.md

 # 0
+Hi, everyone
-Hi, everyone My name is Jing yang from Huazhong University of Science & Technology in China.
+My name is Jing yang from Huazhong University of Science & Technology in China.
 Welcome to my presentation on Isolating Compiler Optimization Faults via Differentiating Finer-grained Options This work is cooperated with Nanjing University,  main advised by Dr.Yibiao Yang and Prof. Ming Wen.

 # 1
-First, I’m gonna talk about compiler optimization bugs and the importance of locating them.
+First, I’m going to talk about compiler optimization bugs and the importance of locating them.

 Compilers are the most fundamental infrastructures in software development.
 However, being complex software systems, compilers themselves are prone to errors.